garoller/git-tutorial/README.md

 #### 1. Create your own remote repository

-Go to the repository you want to fork, for this tutorial it's: https://github.com/garoller/git-tutorial, and click the Fork button.
+Go to the repository you want to fork (for this tutorial it's https://github.com/garoller/git-tutorial) and click the Fork button in the top right.
 This creates your own copy of the repository.
-Now go to https://github.com/your-username/git-tutorial to find your forked repository.
+Now go to https://github.com/YOUR-USERNAME/git-tutorial to find your forked repository.

 #### 2. Create a local repository